I may earn a commission or products from the companies mentioned in this post. All opinions are my own.

 I chose to center my blog title by centering my text box in the middle of the banner.
 I did not center the actual text, I centered the box.
 After I centered the box, I clicked on the centered alignment box that is also located in the “Text Pop Up Box”.
 The alignment boxes are next to the I or Italics box and beneath the slider.

-I know I am going into a lot of detail, but when I am learning something it makes it so difficult when steps are skipped because someone assumes that something is too easy and then I get lost trying to figure it out.
-I wanted to make this tutorial as simple as possible for just that reason.
+I know I am going into a lot of detail, but when I am learning something it makes it so difficult when steps are skipped.
+People assume that something is too easy and then I get lost trying to figure it out.
+I wanted to make this tutorial as simple as possible and not skip any steps.

 Use a simple logo.